tastee/tastee-core/README.md

 ### tastee parameter file
 Tastee parameters file contains couples of key/value (as a property file).
-Extension that should be used : `.parameters`
+Extension that should be used : `.properties`